 World Heritage Sites In JapanPage: 1/6

 Western Shirakami-Sanchi boasts a fall foliage viewing spot, Ketoba Lake, which is reputed to be a “wonderland on earth”.
 As its name implies, the lake resembles a cockscomb (“keto” in Japanese).
 With dense forests of beeches mirrored in the pellucid lake, the scenery is absolutely fantastic.

+A Festival Registered as a UNESCO World Intangible Heritage in 2016.
 It is a powerful festival, where a large number of men carry wheel-less mikoshi shrines on their shoulders throughout Hakata-ku.

 The “Fuji Subaru Line 5th Station” in Yamanashi Prefecture is the trailhead that leads to the Yoshida route up Mt.
 Fuji.
 “Fujikyu Unjokaku” is a facility with restaurants and shopping, located near the 5th station at an altitude of 2,305 meters.

 This time, we will be introducing a capsule hotel located in that very facility, “Lodge Fujiyama.”

 See Remnants of Japan’s History Through Gassho-Zukuri Architecture at the World Heritage Site of Gokayama in Toyama PrefectureRead Later

 Gokayama is located in Nanto City, Toyama Prefecture, and is home to two gassho-zukuri settlements, Ainokura and Suganuma.